rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 <pre class='Output' name='python_output'></pre>
 <div name='python_canvas'></div>
 </form>
+## Definitions

+* Input symbol: A single symbol that is consumed by the machine which can move it from one state to another.
+The set of such symbols is called an alphabet, and is represented by $$ A $$.
+* Membership query: A string that is passed to the blackbox.
+The blackbox answers yes or no.
+* Equivalence query: A grammar that is passed to the teacher as a hypothesis of what the target language is.
+The teacher answers yes or a counter example that behaves differently on the blackbox and the hypothesis grammar.
+* Prefix closed: a set is prefix closed if all prefixes of any of its elements are also in the same set.
+* Suffix closed: a set is suffix closed if all suffixes of any of its elements are also in the same set.
+* Observation table: A table whose rows correspond to the *candidate states*.
+  The rows are made up of prefix strings that can reach given states --- commonly represented as $$ S $$, but here we will denote these by $$ P $$ for prefixes --- and the columns are made up of suffix strings that serves to distinguish these states --- commonly expressed as $$ E $$ for extensions, but we will use $$ S $$ to denote suffixes here.
+The table contains auxiliary rows that extends each item $$ p \in P $$ with each alphabet $$ a \in A $$ as we discuss later in *closedness*.
+  This table defines the language inferred by the algorithm.
+The contents of the table are the answers from the oracle on a string composed of the row and column labels --- prefix + suffix.
+That is  $$ T[s,e] = O(s.e) $$.
+  The table has two properties: *closedness* and *consistency*.
+  If these are not met at any time, we take to resolve it.
+* The state: A state in the DFA is represented by a prefix in the observation table, and is named by the pattern of 1s and 0s in the cell contents.
+  We represent a state corresponding the prefix $$ p $$ as $$ [p] $$.
+* Closedness of the observation table means that for each $$ p \in P $$ and each $$ a \in A $$, the state represented by the auxiliary row $$ [p.a] $$ (i.e., its contents) exists in $$ P $$.
+That is, there is some
+  $$ p' \in P $$ such that $$ [p.a] == [p'] $$.
+The idea is that, the state
+  corresponding to $$ [p] $$ accepts alphabet $$ a $$ and transitions to the state $$ [p'] $$, and $$ p' $$ must be in the main set of rows $$ P $$.
+* Consistency of the observation table means that if two prefixes represents the same state (i.e. the contents of two rows are equal), that is
+  $$ [p1] = [p2] $$ then $$ [p1 . a] = [p2 . a] $$ for all alphabets.
+  The idea is that if two prefixes reach the state, then when fed any alphabet, both prefixes should transition to the same next state (represented by the pattern produced by the suffixes).
+* The candidate states `P` is prefix closed, while the set of suffixes `S` is suffix closed.

 # Notes
 While there is no strict specifications as to what grammar induction, inference, and learning is, according to [Higuera](http://videolectures.net/mlcs07_higuera_giv/),